shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Au editor.md

 Results of "Find in text".
 Displays files and text lines containing the text.
 With links to found text instances and to replace all found in a file.

 #### Output
-The program and [Print]() prints various info here.
+The program writes various info here.
 For example script compilation errors.
+Scripts use [AOutput.Write]() for it.

 Right-click to show context menu.
 Middle-click to clear.